kinderp/docker101/README.md

 A so taugh constrain had high cost due to the fact all those resources were just dedicated to a single application and so they weren't used for the most of the time.
 There was a need to share two or more secure isolated execution envitonment inside the same machine, that's a virtual machine!

-VMs let you to replicate more OS on the same server just using hypervisor that hides real physical hardware and exposes to higer level (vms) a collection of different logical hardware resources on top you can create your machine and install your isolated execution envitonment.
-That let sys admin to deploy different application on the same server respecting security constrain we talked before.
+VMs let you to replicate more OS on the same server just using hypervisor that hides real physical hardware and exposes to higer level (vms) a collection of different logical hardware resources on top you can create your machine and install your isolated execution environment.
+That let sys admin to deploy different applications on the same server respecting security constraint we talked before.

 That's good but it has stil a cost, an overhead representing by the OS of the guest machine that must be replicated each time for every new VM.